abbeymaniak/ACF_Unique_Field_Guard/readme.txt

 ---

-Thank you for using **ACF Unique Field Guard**.
+Thank you for using **Unique Field Guard For ACF**.
 Your feedback and suggestions are welcome!